 Because lab notes are a fundamental and necessary component of rigorous and reproducible scientific work, I have spent the last five years inventing a means to take, organize, and manage lab notes for CSE studies.
 I have discussed my thoughts regarding this topic and current techniques in

-- A webinar in the Best Practices for HPC Software Developers series (slides / Q&A) and
+- A webinar in the Best Practices for HPC Software Developers series (recording, slides, and Q&A available) and

 - A BSSw tutorial module, first presented at the 2022 Argonne Training Program on Extreme-Scale Computing (ATPESC).